Ed1123/100-days-of-code/r2-log.md

 **Today's Progress**: Code finished but I don't think it's working.
 I need to modify the format of the result to match what is being ask.
 At least I have already implemented the hash table class.

 **Thoughts:** Great start and following hours.
 I didn't find time for working out today, but it was ok because I valuable time with my love one.
 Starting to feel better.

+### Day 35: May 29, 2020 (Debug and submit common_substring)

+**Today's Progress**: Debugging day.
+What a mess.
+I made my code work to perfection defining almost everything manually, including a hashing table.
+Unfortunately, my implementation of a hash table seems too slow compare to the Python built-in one.
+My code passes the time limit only when I change my hash table for a python dictionary.
+At least I have the fulfillment of making that huge code work using my own coded hash table. :)

+I also read about Kivy to develop cross platform apps with just Python.

+**Thoughts:** Improving.
+I hope this wellbeing doesn't go anywhere soon.
+It's 7:49pm and I already have coded for more than 2 hours.
+It is enough for today.